kdh021600/TitanicClassifier/README.md

   * Name: because it’s a string.
   * Id: because the ID does not provide any valuable information, since it’s only metadata.
   * Ticket: it’s a string.
   * Cabin: it’s a string.
-Later we will try to add this feature to see if it gives some insights.
+Later we will try to add [Cabin](# Extra points: Cabins) to see if it gives some insights.

 Besides, we are going to get rid of the rows that have missing values such as ‘ages’.
 The dataset has 891 rows at the beginning, and after filtering out the missing values we have ended up with 714 instances with which we will work from now on.